 - Internet Journal of Restorative Justice

-In the past, I volunteered as a trustee of the Anne Frank Trust, an Advisory Board Member of the Institute for Diversity Research, Inclusivity, Communities and Society (IDRICS) and as a Member of the Scrutiny and Involvement Panel of the Crown Prosecution Service.
+Some of his volunteering roles include being a trustee of the Anne Frank Trust, a Governor at Albion Primary School, an Advisory Board Member of the Institute for Diversity Research, Inclusivity, Communities and Society (IDRICS) and as a Member of the Scrutiny and Involvement Panel of the Crown Prosecution Service.

-Previously, I was the Chief Executive of Race on the Agenda, a social policy think-tank focusing on race equality.
-I also worked at the Ministry of Justice as the Human Rights Advisor of the Strategy Directorate.
-There, I worked on the Human Rights Insight Project, which aimed to identify strategies that will further implement the principles underlying the Human Rights Act and improve public services.
-I also advised on the Ministry’s Education, Information and Advice strategy.
-During 2002-2004, I worked as a Researcher at the Centre for the Study of Human Rights of the London School of Economics and Political Science (LSE).
+Previously, he was the Chief Executive of Race on the Agenda, a social policy think-tank focusing on race equality.
+He also worked at the Ministry of Justice as the Human Rights Advisor of the Strategy Directorate.
+There, he worked on the Human Rights Insight Project, which aimed to identify strategies that will further implement the principles underlying the Human Rights Act and improve public services.
+He also advised on the Ministry’s Education, Information and Advice strategy.
+During 2002-2004, he worked as a Researcher at the Centre for the Study of Human Rights of the London School of Economics and Political Science (LSE).

-I am also a legal counsel specialising in criminal law, human rights and EU law.
-I taught criminal law and common law reasoning and institutions at the University of London, and have acted as a human rights and criminal justice advisor for various chambers and policy bodies including the Independent Advisory Group of the London Criminal Justice Partnership.
+He is also a legal counsel specialising in criminal law, human rights and EU law.
+He taught criminal law and common law reasoning and institutions at the University of London, and have acted as a human rights and criminal justice advisor for various chambers and policy bodies including the Independent Advisory Group of the London Criminal Justice Partnership.

-I obtained a Doctorate in Law from the London School of Economics and Political Science (PhD, 2005) and a Masters in Human Rights Law from Nottingham University (LL.M in Human Rights Law, 2000).
-I graduated from the Faculty of Laws of the National University of Athens and practised law at Gavrielides & Co, my father’s law firm.
-This is where my sister and brother also work as solicitors.
+He obtained a Doctorate in Law from the London School of Economics and Political Science (PhD, 2005) and a Masters in Human Rights Law from Nottingham University (LL.M in Human Rights Law, 2000).
+He graduated from the Faculty of Laws of the National University of Athens and practised law at Gavrielides & Co.

-I have had the pleasure of publishing on various social justice issues, restorative justice, equality and race equality, human rights and youth justice.
-My 2007 monograph “Restorative Justice Theory and Practice” was published by the European Institute for Crime Prevention and Control affiliated with the United Nations (HEUNI) .
-In 2012, I edited “Rights and Restoration within Youth Justice”, in 2013 I co-edited ‘Reconstructing Restorative Justice Philosophy’ and in 2015 I edited ‘The Philosophy of Restorative Justice’ both published by Ashgate (now Routledge).
-I also edited ‘Offenders no More’ by NOVA Publishers (2015) and ‘Restorative Justice, The Library of Essays on Justice’ (2015) by Ashgate Publishing.
-I also edited ‘The Routledge International Handbook of Restorative Justice’ (2018).
-I am currently working on editing a new volume titled “Comparative Restorative Justice” as well as finishing my new monograph “Race, Power & Restoration: The dialogue we never had”.
+Prof. Gavrielides has published extensively.
+His 2007 monograph “Restorative Justice Theory and Practice” was published by the European Institute for Crime Prevention and Control affiliated with the United Nations (HEUNI) .
+In 2012, he edited “Rights and Restoration within Youth Justice”, in 2013 he co-edited ‘Reconstructing Restorative Justice Philosophy’ and in 2015 he edited ‘The Philosophy of Restorative Justice’ both published by Ashgate (now Routledge).
+He also edited ‘Offenders no More’ by NOVA Publishers (2015) and ‘Restorative Justice, The Library of Essays on Justice’ (2015) by Ashgate Publishing.
+He also edited ‘The Routledge International Handbook of Restorative Justice’ (2018).
+He is currently editing a new volume titled “Comparative Restorative Justice” as well as finishing his new monograph “Race, Power & Restoration: The dialogue we never had”.